freakontrol/stmbl/docs/stmbldoc/content/docs/getting_started/servoterm.md

 ## Connecting to STMBL

-To connect to the STMBL, you will need a mini-USB B cable.
+To connect to the STMBL, you will need a USB C cable.
 {{% hint danger %}}
 Be sure that the 24V PSU is floating or shares a ground reference with the PC.
 (Maybe even check the voltage between the connector and socket before inserting the plug.)